jtc27/CV/README.md

 ## Hobbies

-- Sports, particularly basketball.
-I enjoy playing.
+- **Sports, particularly basketball**  I enjoy playing.
 Also I am an avid fan of the NBA.
 I love watching my favourite teams and tracking their statistics.
-It is interesting to compare statistics (the numbers) and the "eye-test" (what my instincts tell me about certain players, teams).
+It is interesting to compare statistics (the numbers) and the "eye-test" (what my instincts tell me about certain players and teams).
-- Playing PC/video games.
-I try to keep up-to-date with news about games and the new tech that emerges.
+- **Playing PC/video games**   I try to keep up-to-date with news about games and the new tech that emerges.
-- TV/movies
+- **TV/movies**   Enjoy a good story.
-- Travel
+- **Travel** I have been to many countries and I enjoy learning about various cultures.